Menno van Coehoorn: Later career

 Coehoorn at the 1703 Siege of Bonn.

 In recognition of his service, Van Coehoorn was promoted Lieutenant General and appointed Ingenieur Generaal der Fortificatiën (Inspector General of Fortifications) and General of Artillery.
 His brother Gideon replaced him as Colonel of the Nassau Friesland Regiment, while Van Coehoorn himself transferred to a Holland regiment; this increased his influence, since he now reported to William, rather than the Frisian Stadholder Hendrik Casimir.

 The 1697 Treaty of Ryswick allowed the Dutch to garrison towns in the Spanish Netherlands, including Nieuwpoort, Charleroi, Luxembourg, Mons and Namur.
 This created a buffer zone, or defence-in-depth, later formalised in the 1715 Barrier Treaty.
 Van Coehoorn was given responsibility for the Dutch Republic's fortifications; one of his strengths was adapting to fit individual sites and minimising costs, both essential skills as the Dutch had insufficient funds for all the repairs and additions needed.

 Nijmegen and Bergen op Zoom were prioritised for upgrades, although these were incomplete when the War of the Spanish Succession broke out.
 Van Coehoorn was appointed Governor of Sluis and military commander in Zeelandic Flanders.
 The armies of the Nine Years War often exceeded 100,000 men, too large for the pre-industrial societies that supported them; Marlborough, Allied commander in the Low Countries, argued one battle was more beneficial than taking 12 fortresses.

 Bergen op Zoom in 1747.
 Van Coehoorn's ideas to strengthen the fortress were largely completed after his death; note diversion of the Scheldt.

 Although Van Coehoorn agreed, the Dutch survived a century of almost constant warfare by keeping their army together; losing a battle might lose them the war, and they considered Marlborough's approach unnecessarily risky.
 Instead, they spent 1702 and 1703 taking towns such as Venlo and Roermond in the modern Dutch province of Limburg, as well as Liège, Bonn and Huy.
 Strategy was affected by conflicting objectives, between England and the Republic and also the States General.
 The States of Holland opposed the 1703 offensive against Ostend and Huy, so Marlborough instead attacked Antwerp.
-In the subsequent operation, Coehoorn broke throught the French lines west of the Scheldt but another a Dutch division was surrounded by a French force several times their size at Ekeren on 30 June, and only just escaped.
+In the subsequent operation, Coehoorn broke through the French lines west of the Scheldt but another a Dutch division was surrounded by a French force several times their size at Ekeren on 30 June, and only just escaped.

 Rightly or wrongly, Van Coehoorn was partly blamed for this; he was a difficult character and William's death deprived him of his most powerful sponsor.
 The campaigns of 1702 and 1703 exposed his limitations as a field officer and led to criticism from Marlborough and his Dutch colleagues.

 He was considering an offer to serve with the army of Savoy when he died on 17 March 1704 in The Hague, attending a conference with Marlborough.
 The States of Friesland paid for a monument over his grave at Wijckel.